ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 ~~~
 {: .language-python}

-since we need to know the `shape` of the numpy array in the `make_positions` function, we have to pass that as one of the arguments to the function.
+since we need to know the `shape` of the numpy array in the `make_stars` function, we have to pass that as one of the arguments to the function.

-One final modification we make to the `make_positions` function, is to save the results into this shared memory.
+One final modification we make to the `make_stars` function, is to save the results into this shared memory.
 In order to not step on the toes of any other process, we have to know where abouts this data should be written.
 In our example we use the `job_id` (process number) to figure out where abouts to write the data.
 ~~~